Kalamazoo Living HIstory Show -Dealer Information Page-

 1. Carefully complete all requested information on the registration form.

-2. Under “Special Requests,” list number of tables removed, electricity if needed, table location and table formation, i.e. back-to-back, straight line or end cap.
+2. Under “Special Requests,” list number of tables removed, electricity if needed, requests to be moved, table location and table formation, i.e. back-to-back, straight line or end cap.

-3. To reserve a booth in the Hazel Gray Building, complete the appropriate line on the registration form.
+3. To reserve a booth, complete the appropriate line on the registration form.
 (Free tables for booths will not be supplied unless requested.)

-4. Indicate the total number of Exhibitor Badges you will need in the appropriate space.
+4. Carefully read the exhibitor badge policy on the following page.
+Indicate the total number of exhibitor badges you will need in the appropriate space.

 5. Promptly return your signed and dated registration with full payment in the form of check or money order payable to: Yankee Doodle Muzzle Loaders, Inc.